-One SME candidate which is exceling is Backbase – a company that delivers a customer experience platform to help business manage every customer interaction, no matter which platform houses the interaction data.
+One SME candidate which is excelling is Backbase – a company that delivers a customer experience platform to help business manage every customer interaction, no matter which platform houses the interaction data.
 Working on the “outside-in” principle, the firm believes in a “mashup” using widgets, web oriented architecture (WOA), and ‘lean’ principles to combine all service applications into one widget stream.
 That way, a business can learn more about its customers in a digestible and simple format.
-Its platform won Best of Show at FinovateEurope for its tool for mobile account origination and enrolment.
+Its platform won best-of-show at FinovateEurope for its tool for mobile account origination and enrollment.

 The term “mobile” has been taken to new levels this year.
 There are a number of companies that are making mobile waves in the innovation stakes, all of which are extremely ground-breaking.

 One striking mobile nuance was the advantage of mobile image capture.
 It’s clear that using images as a means of data input will help alleviate the tedium of manual entry.
 Xpenditure has brought one of the world’s most frustrating and boring procedures into an easy to use mobile app.
 The company believes in partnerships, using its app to integrate with accounting and ERP solutions, payroll service providers and card issuers to streamline how expenses are processed.
 It’s a boring job, but someone has to do it!
 At least with Xpenditure, you can drastically minimize the time spent on it.

 Another hot mobile-based candidate is Jumio, which have been on our radar for a while.
 Taking on big issues like fraud, the company uses identification innovation to simplify web and mobile transactions.